qbead/qbead-website/src/content/lessons/000-the-device.md

 ## What is the Qbead

-The Qbead is a simulator that lets you interact with a qubit with your hands.
+The Qbead is a **simulator** that lets you interact with a qubit with your hands.

+With it we want you to explore the **strange laws of quantum mechanics**, all by yourself!
+No math or physics background required!
+Try rotating it, tapping it, shaking it and see what happens!

+But wait, how is this a qubit?
-The light in the Qbead represents the quantum state of a qubit.
+The **light** in the Qbead represents the **quantum state** of a qubit.
 Think of the light spot in the Qbead as the tip of the state vector in a Bloch sphere.
 You do not know what this means yet?
 No worries, we got you covered!
 Check out our [qubit lesson](/lessons/001-what-is-a-qubit).